Vale-LaMo/2D_DistanceSampling/README.md

 The *functions* folder includes the scripts with the (customized) R functions.
 The *output* folder is meant to store the results of the analyses (mainly fitted models but also datasets produced in the first stage of the analysis and then used for DSMs).

-The list of packages needed for the analyses is reported at the beginnin of each *.Rmd* file.
+The list of packages needed for the analyses is reported at the beginning of each *.Rmd* file.
 Please make sure to install them before running the code.
 The LT2D package should be installed via devtools.